 Note: The language aspects of this guide apply primarily to English-language documentation.
 Other languages may have (and are welcome to create) their own style guides.
 These should be published as subpages of the respective localization team's page.
 However, this guide should still be consulted for formatting and organizing content.

 After listing the general writing guidelines, this guide describes the recommended writing style for MDN Web Docs and then how to format different components on a page, such as lists and titles.

 The goal is to write pages that include all the information that readers may need for understanding the topic at hand.
-Following are some recommendations to achieve this.

 Keep the target audience for the content you are writing in mind.
 For example, a page on advanced network techniques likely doesn't need to go into as much detail about basic networking concepts as the typical page on networking.
 Keep in mind that these are guidelines.
 Some of these tips may not apply in every case.

 Consider the three Cs of writing

 The three Cs of good writing are writing clearly, concisely, and consistently.

 - Clear: Ensure that your writing is clear and simple.
 In general, use active voice and unambiguous pronouns.
 Write short sentences, sticking to one idea per sentence.
 Define new terms, keeping the target audience in, before using them.

 - Concise: When writing any document, it's important to know how much to say.
 If you provide excessive detail, the page becomes tedious to read and it will rarely be used.